stackrox/stackrox/pkg/features/README.md

 > :warning: Feature flags cannot be used inside migrations or schema changes.
 > Migrations must be merged to the master branch without any feature flag gate, and must not break any current features.
+>
+> :warning: If a `--feature-flag` parameter is passed to the `pg-table-bindings-wrapper` generator, the schema is only applied if the flag is enabled.

 ## Adding a feature flag